-A simple act of decisive internal faith restores a connection that I used to think required 2 hours of hard physical practice to ‘believe’ in myself.
+A simple act of decisive, internal faith restores a connection.
+I used to think I had to do 2 hours of hard physical practice to ‘believe’ in myself.

 In the sea of chaos, especially when we have not met our own expectations, there is every temptation to latch onto negative thoughts and let them run wild.

-Ultimately, this is the path of surrender, the no-method ‘method.’
+Ultimately, trust is the path of surrender, the ultimate no-method ‘method.’

 Here, you are invited to give it all up and see what remains.
-Even the practice is held lightly and eventually surrendered (which will surely break even the most stubborn of minds.)
+Even the practice of surrender is held lightly and eventually surrendered (which will surely break even the most stubborn of minds.)

-This morning, I let go of the real culprits to my unhappiness; an attachment to practice and a desire to trash myself.
+This morning, I let go of the real culprit to my unhappiness; an attachment to practice.

 So instead of robotically trudging through a practice in the hopes that it will bring me into deliverance, I am finally learning to listen to the requirement of the situation.

-Softness of mind and tenderness of heart are essential to feel grounded in the presence.
-Meditation aids in this process by calling forth the next moment comes in peace.
+Softness of mind and tenderness of heart are essential to feel grounded in the present.
+Himalayan Meditation aids in this process by calling forth the next moment to come in peace.

 To write.
 To reflect.
 To learn about myself.

 In the mirror I see a couple of trillion cells, unified by a solitary sense of being ‘me.’
-This morning, my me-ness will suffice.
+This morning, my ‘me-ness’ (whatever it is) will suffice.

 The Soul has returned.